ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 6.2

+### All editors

+* Setting font size manually
+* Navigating through fields (text box, combobox) using Tab/Shift+Tab

+### Document editor

+* Forms tab
+* New options to work with text fields
+* Table of figures

+### Spreadsheet editor

+* Autoexpansion for formatted tables
+* Slicers for pivot tables
+* Data validation settings for cells
+* Custom number format
+* New functions: growth, trend, logest, unique

+### Presentation editor

+* Autoformat as you type settings
+* Increment/decrement font size buttons on the toolbar

+### Plugins

+* Enabling Track Changes in all docs by default

+### Desktop

+* New Document Server integration scheme

+### iOS app

+* The source code of the documents module is public

+### API

+`customization.trackChanges` parameter to enable/disable Track Changes by default

+`customization.toolbarHideFileName` to hide the doc's name from the toolbar

 ## Version 6.1

 ### All editors